rschristopher/ischristtrue.com/src/modern-views/free-will.md

 The *Pelagians* reacted to the perceived lack of free will within
  St. Augustine's writings --
- this reaction pushed into anti-Biblical views
+ this reaction introduced anti-Biblical views
  (that original sin did not taint human nature) in order to allow for human free will.
 The Pelagian view